libra/website/docs/libra-protocol.md

 All of the data in the Libra Blockchain is stored in a single versioned database.
 The storage is used to persist agreed upon blocks of transactions and their execution results.
 The blockchain is represented as an ever-growing [Merkle tree of transactions](reference/glossary.md#merkle-trees).
 A “leaf” is appended to the tree for each transaction executed on the blockchain.

 * A proof is a way to verify the truth of data in the Libra Blockchain.
-* Every operation stored on the blockchain can be verified cryptographically, and the resultant proof will also prove that no data has been omitted.
-For example, if the client queried the latest _n_ transactions from an account, the proof will verify that no transactions are omitted from the query response.
+* Every operation stored on the blockchain can be verified cryptographically, and the resultant proof also proves that no data has been omitted.
+For example, if the client queried the latest _n_ transactions from an account, the proof verifies that no transactions are omitted from the query response.

 In a blockchain, the client does not need to trust the entity from which it is receiving data.
 A client could query for the balance of an account, ask whether a specific transaction was processed, and so on.
 Like other Merkle trees, the ledger history can provide an O(log n)-sized proof of a specific transaction object, where _n_ is the total number of transactions processed.

 ## Validator Node (Validator)

 Clients of the Libra Blockchain create transactions and submit them to a validator node.
-A validator node runs a consensus protocol (together with other validator nodes), executes the transactions, and stores the transactions and the execution results in the the blockchain.
+A validator node runs a consensus protocol (together with other validator nodes), executes the transactions, and stores the transactions and the execution results in the blockchain.
 Validator nodes decide which transactions will be added to the blockchain and in which order.
 ![Figure 1.1 Logical components of a validator.](assets/illustrations/validator.svg)
 <small class="figure">Figure 1.2 Logical components of a validator.</small>